-Pisang Peak (6091m) is the most popular climbing Peak among the trekking peaks in Annapurna region.
+Pisang Peak is located in the northern part of Nepal in Manang district.
+It lies in between Annapurna I and Manaslu.
+Pisang Peak (6091m) is the most popular climbing Peak among the trekking peaks in Annapurna region as it is famous for the easy climbing peak.
 Pisang Peak rises from yak pastures above the village of Pisang in a uniform slope to the final summit pyramid which is an undistinguished snow and ice slope.
 Pisang peak climbing is well combined with the popular Annapurna circuit trek to make a very satisfying Himalayan trek and climbing adventure in a single trip.
-Considered as an easy climbing peak, climbing Pisang peak provides its climbers an interesting journey passing along varied ecosystems, diverse cultures and amazing landscapes.
+Considered as an easy climbing peak, Pisang peak provides its climbers an interesting journey passing along varied ecosystems, diverse cultures, and amazing landscapes.
 Although this climb is considered to be among the easier ones of the Himalayan region, a reasonably high level of physical fitness and health is still strongly recommended.

 Pisang peak climbing offers a great variety of beautiful landscapes, nature & culture of the central Himalayan beginning from Besi Shahar (823m) with challenging and wonderful scenery.
-The route encircles the Annapurna Range; a collection of huge ever snowy capped range reward for your questionable sanity is a breathtaking view of the world's tallest mountains glowing in the pastel light of dawn and dusk.
-A steep walk via subtropical forest and small hamlets takes to Bahundanda, Chamje and Bagarchhap enter the Manang region with site our first Tibetan Monastery and the occasional glimpses of Annapurna II (7937m) and Lamjung Himal (6986m).
-The trail follows through the river valley with good views along the way of Pisang peak and Annapurna II at Pisang village.
-Enjoy the amazing climbing of Pisang peak camping at base camp, High camp and conquering the Summit.
+The route encircles the Annapurna Range, the collection of huge ever snow-capped range, reward for your questionable sanity, a breathtaking view of the world's tallest mountains glowing in the pastel light of dawn and dusk.
+A steep walk via subtropical forest and small hamlets take to Bahundanda, Chamje and Bagarchhap entering the Manang region with the view of first Tibetan Monastery and the occasional glimpses of Annapurna II (7937m) and Lamjung Himal (6986m).
+The trail follows through the river valley with good eye catching sites along the way of Pisang peak and Annapurna II at Pisang village.
+Enjoy the amazing climbing of Pisang peak camping at base camp, High camp the summit is conquered.

-From Manang we will go to the main valley to the west the Khangsar Village which is regarded as the Last Village of Nepal and trek up to Tilicho Lake.
-For the lovers of nature it a magnificent view and real opportunity to see a lake at this altitude also it is famous for religious point of view.
+From Manang, we will go to the main valley to the west the Khangsar Village which is regarded as the Last Village of Nepal and trek up to Tilicho Lake.
+For the lovers of nature it a magnificent view and real opportunity to see a lake at this altitude and also it is famous for the religious point of view.
 The trail goes to Yak Kharka and joins the normal route crossing the Thorong la Pass (5416m).
-Also we will visit Muktinath via Plateau of Kagbeni and return to Jomsom.
-On the way we would have passed through every type of vegetation zone from lush sub-tropical to harsh semi-desert and passed over one of the highest trekking passes in the world.
+Also, we will visit Muktinath via Plateau of Kagbeni and return to Jomsom.
+On the way, we will pass through every type of vegetation zone from lush sub-tropical to harsh semi-desert and over one of the highest trekking passes in the world.

 This magnificent Pisang peak Climbing leads you to the fine village inhabited by a wide diversity of people from different ethnic groups, offering spectacular and majestic views of the white Himalayas.
 Pisang peak climbing will be a perfect adventure for those who aspire to venture into some of the less trodden remote regions of Nepal apart from regular trekking routes and have an adventurous climbing experience.